copperdogma/matter-skull-switch/README.md

 ### Commissioning Tips
 1. **Always use the current QR/manual codes** printed to the serial monitor after flashing.
-2. **Factory reset:** Hold the BOOT button for ~10 s while powering up.
+2. **Factory reset:** Hold the BOOT button (GPIO 9) for 5+ seconds, then release.
 3. **If commissioning fails:**
    - Remove the device from the controller app.
    - Perform a factory reset.
-   - Re-commission using the new codes from the serial monitor.
+   - Re-commission using the same codes (QR codes don't change after factory reset).

 ### Apple Home Integration Notes
 * Apple Home may briefly display "No Code Needed" if the device was recently removed and re-added.
 * **UI quirk:** as of iOS 17 Apple Home hasn't added a dedicated tile for the Matter *Generic Switch* device-type.
 The accessory therefore appears with the generic name "Accessory" and a grey icon.
 Automations still receive the correct *Switch Events* (e.g. "Button 1 Pressed", "Released").
 * Switch Events appear in automations as "Button 1 Pressed" / "Released."

+### Factory Reset

+**When to use factory reset:**
+- Device shows "already added to another home" error
+- Commissioning fails repeatedly
+- Need to clear all pairing data and start fresh

+**How to perform factory reset:**
+1. **Button method:** Hold the BOOT button (GPIO 9) for 5+ seconds, then release
+2. **Console method:** In serial monitor, type `factory_reset confirm` and press Enter

+**What factory reset does:**
+- Clears all pairing data and fabric information
+- Clears Wi-Fi credentials
+- **Keeps the same QR/manual codes** (this is correct behavior)
+- Device will restart and be ready for new commissioning

 ### Known Limitations